Egmont National Park – Guide for Backpackers

 Stony River Walkway to Bells Falls

 Water surges over an ancient lava flow at Bells Falls.
-The 10 minute Stony River Walkway takes you across a swingbridge to an area popular for trout fishing and picnics.
-The start of the track is at Hickford Place.
+The 1h30min Stony River Walkway takes you across a swingbridge to an area popular for trout fishing and picnics.
+The start of the track is in the Okato Domain in South Taranaki.

 And if you can’t get enough of waterfalls, Dawson Falls is on the south eastern slopes of Mt Taranaki.
 They are a 10 minute walk from the Dawson Falls Visitor Centre, plus they lead to a network of other short walking tracks.
 Nearby is one of the oldest hydroelectric power generators in New Zealand still hard at work today.